source-academy/general/accolade/README.md

 Douglas Crockford, author of How JavaScript Works
 - “How much is a programming book influenced by its programming language?
 SICP in JavaScript is remarkably fluid, an excellent choice for today's programmers.”
 Peter Van Roy, Université catholique de Louvain
+- "Henz and Wrigstad have created a small masterpiece: the book reads as if it had always been written for JavaScript.
+For many young developers, reading SICP should now be much more interesting than before.
+The easy-to-understand English also invites easy reading." c't – Magazin für Computertechnik (Magazine for Computer Technology)

 # Awards